infojam-james/Test-Cases/Fatalities/fatalities-2.md

 5 Complete all other mandatory questions in Section 4

-6 From the 'Was the incident work related?' question (in 'Section 5: Further Info'), select 'No'
+6 From the 'Was the incident work related?' question (in 'Section 5: Further Info'), select 'Yes'

 7 Complete all subsequent mandatory questions in Section 5